andifalk/secure-development-on-kubernetes/README.md

 # Secure Development on Kubernetes

-This repository contains the complete code labs for the deep dive session on _Secure Development on Kubernetes_.
+This repository contains all the associated code labs for the deep dive session on _Secure Development on Kubernetes_.

 ## Table of Contents